 A Kentucky man was awarded $450,000 by a jury after suing his employer for celebrating his birthday; he had asked them not to.
 The man had reportedly requested that they not celebrate his birthday due to bad childhood memories associated with birthday parties because of his parents' divorce.
 The man worked for Gravity Diagnostics.

-After a panic attack from the initial celebration, and a second panic attack in a meeting where he was chastised about the first one, the man was fired.
-He then sued for discrimination against a disability.
+After he suffered a panic attack from the initial celebration, he suffered a second in a meeting where he was chastised about the first attack, and accused of "stealing his co-worker's joy."
+He was subsequently fired.
+Soon after he began his suit for discrimination against a disability.

 All of that being said, I am not privy to the details of the trial, and seeing as it lasted only two days with a quick decision, there would appear to be significant validity to the suit.
 All I know is, eBaum's World better not celebrate my next birthday, or there will be hell to pay.